 urban heat islands and heat stress

 Wherever urban conglomerates arise, natural and open permeability and vegetation are largely replaced by impervious surfaces in the form of streets, squares, car parks and buildings.
 In practice, impervious areas in towns and cities prove to be substantially hotter on hot summery days than rural parts.
 This phenomenon is commonly known as ‘Urban Heat Islands’.

 A distinction is made between Surface Urban Heat Islands (SHIs) and Urban Heat Islands (UHIs).
 The term used in the United States for the latter makes the distinction clearer: Atmospheric Urban Heat Islands.
 SHI refers to surfaces temperatures, while UHI concerns the temperature of the air above the ground, up to the level of buildings and tree tops.
 Naturally the two are connected.

 In natural surroundings with vegetation and trees, the trees offer shade and keep surface and air temperatures down.
+In the shade the perceived temperature is 10-15°C lower than in the sun.
 A larger percentage of buildings and other impervious surfaces also diminishes the evaporation from the ground (and plants).
 Evaporation processes have a cooling effect on air temperatures and surface temperatures.